-China is a huge country with diverse cultures.
-Having an insight into its unique customs can be hugely beneficial for business and social interaction.
-With The Open University running a free pilot course until the end of January 2019 on Chinese Cultural Competency: engaging in successful business, it’s a great opportunity to grow your understanding.
+China has a variety of diverse cultures and having an insight into its core cultural values can be hugely beneficial for business and social interaction.
+The Open University’s (OU) new online short course provides a great opportunity to grow your understanding and build your network.

 Is defined as the relationships or connections individuals cultivate with their counterparts.
 In China, business relations are socially embedded, with friendship at the forefront of any trade deal.
 In China, friendship leads to business whereas in the West, friendship is often formed from business.